yoshy3904/JUI-Library/README.md

 # Building the source code

 This is not that difficult since the library includes only 3 .cpp files with their respective header files.
 A working SFML build has to be provided.
+The following shows a possible CMakeLists.txt file, which is also included in the repository.

 ```html
 cmake_minimum_required(VERSION 3.15.2)